 TGac editor: modify D0.2 P144L33, as follows

-The other option is selected if the FORMAT field of PHY-TXSTART.request(TXVECTOR) is set to HT_MF or HT_GF or NON_HT, respectively.
+The second option is to follow the transmit procedure in Clause 20 if the FORMAT field of PHY-TXSTART.request(TXVECTOR) is set to HT_MF or HT_GF or NON_HT.

 TGac editor: modify D0.2 P144L49, as follows

-Transmission of the PPDU shall be initiated after receiving the PHYTXSTART.request(TXVECTOR) primitive.
+Transmission of the PPDU shall be initiated by the PLCP after receiving the PHYTXSTART.request(TXVECTOR) primitive.